Bangkok, My Thoughts about My First Trip many Years Ago

 Then they open their eyebrows as if it doesn’t hurt, with their knees, their feet, or whatever it takes.

-I return with mixed feelings, knowing that I have to go back to better understand Thailand and Bangkok, in particular.
+I return with mixed feelings, knowing that I have to go back to understand Thailand and Bangkok, in particular better.

-On the one hand, I feel admired for certain virtues of its culture, and on the other hand, amazed at the ease with which it ignores certain ethical values that, for me, are very important.
+On the one hand, I feel admired for certain virtues of its culture, and on the other hand, I am amazed at the ease with which it ignores certain ethical values that are very important for me.

 It’s a little disturbing feeling, but well, I’ll get used to it.